first-line-outsourcing/flo.sls/README.md

    - Install `git` https://git-scm.com/downloads
    - If the repository is private you should set up SSH key or use HTTPS for cloning it
    - Clone the repository
+   - Login to WIN's private npm account `npm login` with account from Notion `Accounts` page or https://damiam.atlassian.net/wiki/spaces/ICS/pages/723255313/Working+with+private+NPM+for+iconik-api
    - Install node_modules running the command in the root of the project
      ```
      npm i